influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influxd/upgrade.md

 This command performs the following actions:

 1. Reads 1.x configuration file and creates a 2.x config file with matching options.
-   Unsupported 1.x options are reported.
+   Unsupported 1.x options are reported to standard output.
 2. Copies and upgrades 1.x database files.
-3. Creates a script for creating tokens that correspond to 1.x users.
+3. Creates a script that creates tokens for 1.x users.
    This script needs to be revised and run manually after starting 2.x.

 If the configuration file is not available, the 1.x database folder can be passed via th `--v1-dir` flag.